Programmatic Inbox Management for AI Agents

 One inbox per agent, not one inbox for all agents

-Isolated mailboxes mean a misbehaving agent can't contaminate the delivery reputation or message history of other agents.
+Isolated mailboxes mean each agent has its own address, identity signature, and message history — a misbehaving agent can't pollute another agent's inbox or impersonate it.
 When something goes wrong, you know exactly which mailbox — and which agent — caused it.

 Runtime provisioning without manual steps